juankamilomarin/CalendarAPI/README.md

 1. Download the project and open it on Visual Studio 2015
 2. Test!

+Note: if you have issues launching the IIS change LocalIIS for IISExpress in the Web option within the Calendar Properties file.

 ## Tests

 <b>How to get the registered users:</b>